Engin-Boot/pong-stage-kelkardish/Stage0/updateClock.md

   Given a player has launched the game and plays.

-  When every (1/60)th of a second passes.
+  When every 16 milisecond passes.

   Then tell all other modules to wake up.